oxheadalpha/xtz-shots-website/getting-started.md

 We are [Oxhead Alpha](https://www.oxheadalpha.com/), a blockchain infrastructure company.

 We maintain a [series of open source infrastructure projects](https://github.com/oxheadalpha) to further the tezos ecosystem of open-source software projects to deploy secure bakers and nodes.

-Contact us if you need help with:

-* becoming a validator
-* deploying your private chain based on Tezos
-* generating snapshots for your private chain

 ### Disclaimers